-- A temperature over 101.5 degrees does not respond to over-the-counter medications; or persists at this level for more than two nights - If there is more than 1⁄2 cup of bleeding from the adenoid bed postoperatively does not stop spontaneously; If the bleeding is severe, go immediately to the emergency room and contact the physician from there - Pain or nausea uncontrolled by the prescribed medication
+- A temperature over 101.5 degrees does not respond to over the counter medications; or persists at this level for more than two nights - If there is more than 1/2 cup of bleeding from the adenoid bed at postoperatively does not stop spontaneously; If the bleeding is severe, go immediately to the emergency room and contact the physician from there - Pain or nausea uncontrolled by the prescribed medication

-SPECIAL INSTRUCTIONS: You will not need to come in for a postoperative appointment.
-A member of our clinical staff will call you 3 weeks postoperatively to see how you are progressing.
+SPECIAL INSTRUCTIONS: A postoperative appointment has already been scheduled.
+Please refer to your Surgery Information Sheet or call the office to confirm the appointment date and time.
 We strongly suggest that a responsible adult be with the surgical patient the rest of the day and also during the night for the surgical patient's protection and safety.
 Please contact your physician if you have an emergent situation.
 If you find that you cannot contact them, but feel that your signs and symptoms warrant a physician's attention, go to the nearest emergency room.
 For non-emergent questions (i.e. appointments or general questions), please call during normal office hours.